 Current PRC laws and regulations place certain restrictions on foreign ownership of companies that engage in Internet and mobile businesses.
 The shareholders of our affiliated consolidated entities are individuals who are PRC citizens.
 Since we are over 80% owned by foreign investors, none of the shareholders of our affiliated consolidated entities are significant shareholders of our company.
 In addition, one of the shareholders, Ms. Yinxia Liu, does not own any shares or rights to purchase any shares of our company may conflict.
-We cannot assure you that when conflicts of interest arise, any or all of these individuals may breach or cause the affiliated consolidated entities and receive economic benefits from them.
+We cannot assure you that when conflicts of interest arise, any or all of these individuals will act in the best interests of our company or that any conflict of interest will be resolved in our favor.
+In addition, these individuals may breach or cause the affiliated consolidated entities that they beneficially own to breach or refuse to renew the existing contractual arrangements, which will have an adverse effect on our ability to effectively control our affiliated consolidated entities and receive economic benefits from them.
 Currently, we do not have existing arrangements to address potential conflicts of interest between these shareholders and our company.
 We rely on these shareholders to abide by the laws of the Cayman Islands and China.
 If we cannot resolve any conflicts of interest or disputes between us and the shareholders of the affiliated consolidated entities, we would have to rely on legal proceedings, the outcome of which is uncertain and which could be disruptive to our business.